The Logos: The Meletic Testament (Chapter 21 The Vision)

 137. Some truths are not consumed—he said, and the baker began to leave loaves unmarked, unsweetened, yet deeply satisfying.

 139. He did not command people—he invited and inspired them with his mere presence.
+This what Asterion did whilst he was living.

-144. In Delos, the mason met the widow, and they exchanged fragments of their dreams like verses of a shared poem.
+144. In Delos, the mason met the widow, and they exchanged fragments of their dreams like eloquent verses of a shared poem.

-146. They began to build a small room with no door, only windows—'for those who see beyond their eyes and think with their mind, enter'.
+146. They began to build a small room with no door, only windows—'for those people who see beyond their eyes and think with their mind, enter'.

-152. In Naxos, the baker’s loaves began to appear in other towns, carried by those who had tasted something beyond hunger.
+152. In Naxos, the baker’s loaves began to appear in other towns, carried by those people who had tasted something beyond hunger.

 153. They called it 'bread of the flame', even though it bore no particular mark and had no recipe.